-Part 3 - How we collect personal information
+Part 3: How we collect personal information

 Defence collects personal information through a variety of channels.
-This includes information provided in forms you fill out, applications you make, correspondence you provide, in person, over the telephone, via Defence's website, and through PMKeyS (Personnel Management Key Solution - Defence's personnel and organisational data management system).
+This includes information provided in forms you fill out, in applications you make, in electronic or paper correspondence you provide, in person, over the telephone, via Defence's website, and through Defence systems (eg PMKeyS (Personnel Management Key Solution - Defence's personnel and organisational data management system) or ERP).